 Part 5: Website Cross-Contamination and Reinfections

 Nope.
 Not even close.
 Within an hour everything Mary thought she had cleared had reappeared.

 Why did this happen when she had done everything by the book?
-Even hired a company to get it fixed?
+She even hired a company to get it fixed!

-The answer is simple, it’s a concept known as cross contamination.
-It’s actually very simple to understand.
-We all know how viruses work, they spread.
-No point in having a virus that doesn’t spread, where is the fun in that.
+The answer is simple, it’s a concept known as cross-site-contamination.
+It’s actually very easy to understand.
+We all know how viruses work.
+They spread.

-She finally took the additional steps recommended, scrubbing her server.
-She was dismayed at what was found.
-She was elated, yet heart broken at the amount of energy she had put into the effort.
-After a week of work, lost sleep, significant impact to her Alexa ranking, and many other effects, some monetary, some not, Mary finally had control of her server again.
+She finally took the additional steps recommended, scrubbing her server but dismayed at what was found.
+She was elated, yet heartbroken at the amount of energy she had put into the effort.
+After a week of work, lost sleep, significant impact on her Alexa ranking, and many other effects – some monetary, some not – Mary finally had control of her server again.

 Pulling it Together

-The point is very simple, if you have many sites on the same account (running under the same user), anyone of them can be used to compromise the others.
-The attackers don’t care how important a site is to you, all they want is an access point.
+The point is simple.
+If you have many sites on the same account (running under the same user), any one of them can be used to compromise the others.
+The attackers don’t care how important a site is to you, they just want an access point.

 It’s unfortunate, but we see this all the time.
-It’s why one of the first things we do is scan the server, if allowed, for software versions and known vulnerabilities.
-Its sad to report that too often we find things like this:
+It’s why one of the first things we do is scan the server for software versions and known vulnerabilities.
+It’s sad to report that too often we find things like this:

 - Did you ever install test sites, plugins or themes that you might not use anymore?